 Once again I will make the comparison of while there are many games in this package I'm not sure all of them are quite worth it.
 There's a decent balance between the iconic titles and some less desirable ones though I found this package to have quite a few weak ones.
 I'm not sure anyone in this age will want to play pixelated Hangman; Basic Math, Video Pinball, Video Checkers or Video Chess as these have not aged well and I don't even think nostalgia will get people playing these.
 That aside there are real winners here such as the Asteroids titles; Missile Command, Adventure and Crystal Castles.
 I also felt that these had a great selection of similar games taking place in space or having shooting aspects so there's great choice as well.
 Once more I don't believe new players will particularly care for these classics as they're dated and old, but gamers coming back for nostalgia will love this improved package.
 It will also be quite awesome for them to experience online multiplayer for the first time or just having all these games in one large package.

-Review Done on Atari Flashback Classics Volume 2 for Xbox One
+Atari Flashback Classics Volume 2 Review on Xbox One

 Review Code Provided by Atari